Flaried/learning-lab/README.md

 ## Projects for my career
 - Launch an app using Go, Templ, HTMX. and Grafana for logging.
 - Automatically manage Ninja software using APIs built in golang.
+- Make a blog in Golang, for me to post stuff im learning about.